-It was, however, the custom of other universities, such as Cambridge, Oxford and Dublin, to award BAs to students irregardless of the undergraduate subject matter studied.
+It was, however, the custom of other universities, such as Cambridge, Oxford, and Dublin, to award BAs to students regardless of the undergraduate subject matter studied.
 Several other schools, such as York and Lancaster, adopted the same practice of awarding only BAs in the late 1960s but have since begun awarding BSc degrees to students who have completed a science curriculum.

 In Scotland, post-secondary students who graduate in the humanities or arts are awarded a Master of Arts degree, but science graduates are awarded a BSc A traditional Bachelor of Arts level degree takes three years to complete in Scotland, unless you opt for an honors degree, which requires an additional year of study.

 Bachelor of Arts degrees are designated and awarded at two levels: BA for an ordinary/pass degree or BA (Hons.) for an honors degree.
-Honors degrees are always awarded at one of hour levels: first-class degree, awarded to top performing students, an upper second-class degree (a 2:1 degree), a lower second-class degree (a 2:2 degree), and a third-class degree, awarded to those with the lowest academic performance.
+Honors degrees are always awarded at one of four levels: first-class degree, awarded to top-performing students, an upper second-class degree (a 2:1 degree), a lower second-class degree (a 2:2 degree), and a third-class degree, awarded to those with the lowest academic performance.

 Post-secondary, university-level education leading to the attainment of academic degrees is offered at the Hochschule, the generic term for a higher education institution in Germany.
 There are two types of Hochschule: Fachhochschule, or University of Applied Science (UAS), which offers specialized professional degrees in specific disciplines, and Universität, a general university that focuses on teaching the fundamentals of science and theory.
 A degree earned at either institution are equal and the same in the eyes of German law and society.